Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

   * Content model filter: [Select one of the options]
 * This setting determines which Islandora pages will have a link to this webform on them.
 * The drop-down list shows the names of all content models it finds in Fedora.
 The labels shown come from the Label property of the Fedora object itself.
-  * ìAnyî [Do not select this option.
+  * ‚ÄúAny‚Äù [Do not select this option.
 This would place a webform link on every object --  including collection objects and under thumbnails of every object in a search result set.]
   * Example: "Islandora PDF Content Model"
 * Collection filter: [Select one of the options.]
   * "Any" (This option means this form can be used in any collection/site.)
-  * [It is recommended that you not set this to ìAnyî on a production site.]
+  * [It is recommended that you not set this to ‚ÄúAny‚Äù on a production site.]
 * The drop-down list shows the titles of all "collection" objects (MIME-type collections and content collections and "sub-collection" objects).
 The labels shown come from the Label property of the Fedora object itself.
   * "American Prison Writing Project"
 * Specifying a collection means that this form will be offered as a link on objects only in that collection.
-* Be sure to select a collection that has objects that subscribe to the content model you specified for the ìContent model filter.î
+* Be sure to select a collection that has objects that subscribe to the content model you specified for the ‚ÄúContent model filter.‚Äù
   * PID Search String: [leave blank if all objects that qualify according to the above criteria.]
     * regex options are: [no example available]
       * [COMMENT: We need examples of this to guide us, try "sci:1*, lib*]
   * Add a link to...: [select one of the two option below]
     * "All matched objects" (Means a link to the webform will appear on all objects as defined on this page.)
     * "Only those objects that are manually tagged for this webform"
-* If you select this, you will later need to select each object that should have a link to the webform. (see section ìî##).
+* If you select this, you will later need to select each object that should have a link to the webform. (see section ‚Äú‚Äù##).
   * Link Text: "Add a caption for this item." [example only]
-    * Other examples: "Transcribe this item." or a general use one like ìComment on this item.î
+    * Other examples: "Transcribe this item." or a general use one like ‚ÄúComment on this item.‚Äù
   * Link help text: "Your input is greatly appreciated." [example only]
 * **Islandora Ingest**
   * Enable: [check]